KiranNayak29/CrisisConnect/README.md

 5. Image sharing achieved.
 6. Audio Calling achieved.
 7. Connectivity is achieved not only between Group owner and client but also between clients.

-Features to be completed.
-1. Send Lat lang coordinated along with images.
+8. Send Lat lang coordinated along with images.
-2. Feature to access these coordinates on Google maps. (we will have a offline saved map of the disaster prone area).
+9. Feature to access these coordinates on Google maps. (we will have a offline saved map of the disaster prone area).
-3. Video calling.
+10. Video calling.
-4. Texting
+11. Texting
-5. UI improvements.
+12. UI improvements.

 New Learning:
 1. Issue: Communication was only possible between Group owner and clients.
 Connectivity between clients was not possible.<br/>